Britain's Next Top Model series 3: Week 4

-The girls ordered a pizza where they found Lisa Mail for the challenge in the following morning.
+The top 9 contestants ordered a pizza where they found Lisa Mail for the challenge in the following morning.
 There is a huge fight between Stefanie and Louise.
-The girls go to Pigalle Club where they met Caroline Reid and are told they have to perform stand-up comedy in front of an audience.
+The contestants go to Pigalle Club where they met Caroline Reid and are told they have to perform stand-up comedy in front of an audience.
 Lucy and Holly's characters impress in the stand-up comedy club.
 Holly wins the challenge and chooses Lucy and Natalie to share the prize: they go and watch the musical, Wicked with the tickets of said musical included in her prize.